 Conclusion: While deadlifts certainly work various muscles of the upper back, including the traps – but not the lats – they are much more for the spinal erector muscles, and make much greater use of various leg muscles during the lift – most notably the quads and hamstrings.

-Ultimate conclusion: The smart trainee will recognize the benefits of both of these excellent exercises, and make full use of them.
+Ultimately, the smart trainee will recognize the benefits of both of these excellent exercises, and make full use of them.